Bagoum/danmokou/docs/articles/setup.md

   - Parentheses and argument separator commas are not required.

 - Run the scene by pressing the play button at the top of the screen.
 Objects should start animating and you should see the message "Hello World" at the top of the game UI.
-- Make sure that the FPS counter (bottom left of the game UI) is stable.
+- Make sure that the FPS counter (bottom right of the game UI) is stable.
 If it is excessively high, then press Esc to open the in-game pause menu and turn Vsync OFF.
 If your computer is old, you may need to turn shaders OFF as well.

 - Because behavior in DMK is written in BDSM and not in C#, you can **recompile scripts at runtime** without significant overhead.
 To do this, simply press R in the game view.
 If you are successful, you should see the "Hello World" message disappear and fade back in, and the boss health bar should empty out a bit.